nf-core/eager/docs/usage.md

 Users can configure to keep/discard/extract certain groups of reads efficiently in the nf-core/eager pipeline.

-### `--bam_keep_mapped_only`
+### `--bam_analyse_mapped_only`

-This can be used to only keep mapped reads for downstream analysis.
+This can be used to only keep mapped reads in the BAM file for downstream analysis.
 By default turned off, all reads are kept in the BAM file.
 Unmapped reads are stored both in BAM and FastQ format e.g. for different downstream processing.

 ### `--bam_keep_all`

 Turned on by default, keeps all reads that were mapped in the dataset.

-### `--bam_filter_reads`
+### `--bam_retain_all_reads`

 Specify this, if you want to filter reads for downstream analysis.
+This keeps all mapped and unmapped reads in the output, but allows for quality threshold filtering using `--bam_mapping_quality_threshold`.

 ### `--bam_mapping_quality_threshold`